diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 "remote": [
   {
     "type": "projects",
-    "blacklist": ".*-managers$",
+    "blacklist": [".*-managers$"],
     "regex": true
   }
 ]
 {% endhighlight %}

-This doesn't work yet though, because we added in those fancy rich claims, which have nested fields.
+This doesn't work yet though, because we added in those fancy rich claims, which have nested fields!
+The filter assumes that claim will be a string or list of strings, and raises an exception.
 I really wanted to tell the mapping, filter out any items in the "projects" claim, _if the "name" attribute on that item has a certain value_.
-So, I had to write another patch on top of this patch to be able to apply filters to nested fields.
+So, I had to write another patch to be able to apply filters to nested fields.
 This part of the mapping now finally becomes:

 <!-- prettier-ignore -->
 {% highlight json %}